Deborah Matthews, PMA®-CPT

 She holds a BA in Journalism and Mass Communication with a minor in English from UNC Chapel Hill and had a double-life as a software engineer and dancer for years until pilates simply won her over.
 Crystal is especially passionate about how pilates can both prevent injury and enhance performance for athletes and movement artists.
 When Crystal isn't in the dance studio or on the Reformer, you can find her spending time with her husband, Jeffrey, and their son, Owen, in Carrboro.

 Jenna blue Zaloom completed her Masters training with The Pilates Center in Boulder and is a PMA® Certified Pilates teacher at InsideOut Body Therapies in Durham.
 Ever the student, Jenna then completed The Kathy Grant Heritage Training with Cara Reeser in 2015.
 Her awareness and eventual interest in Pilates arose from her disappointment due to a severe knee dislocation ending her lifelong goal to rock NYC stages as a ballerina.
 Jenna believes that if she had been able to work with a knowledgeable Pilates teacher consistently, all those years ago, she would have gotten back en pointe.
 Though originally certified in 2003 in NY, with a graduate of The Pilates Center, Boulder CO it wasn't until 2010, Jenna returned to teaching full time and decided to re-certify.
 While her previous training empowered her to learn the basics about the Pilates exercises, she aspired to acquire the body reading skills of her teachers, Deborah Matthews and Mischa Decker.
 Jenna finished the 950 hr.
 Advanced Teacher Training program at InsideOut.
 She remains an active student of Pilates and yoga.
 Jenna is an UNC grad and artist.
-She loves the ocean, hoppy beer, her friends and dog Aino and any salty chip.
+She loves the ocean, hoppy beer, her friends and any salty chip.

 Jessica Satterlee, PMA®-CPT